emillia-ek/Eventify/README.md

 ---

 ## Overview
-**Eventify** is a powerful, open-source event management framework built with **.NET 9.0**, designed to streamline scalable, role-based scheduling applications.
+**Eventify** is a event management framework built with **.NET 9.0**, designed to streamline scalable, role-based scheduling applications.
 It offers a rich console interface and modular architecture supporting diverse event types and reservation workflows.

 ---